Cuupa/mailprocessor/README.md

 Currently, it supports fetching from an email account or working through documents on a folder, being a local folder or on a webdav share.

 This project is provided via the MIT-licence, which is free of charge.
 But if you want to support me, you can spend me a beer or a coffee.
-If you want to participate, feel free to create pull requests, fork this project or hit me up with suggestions.
+If you want to participate, feel free to create pull requests, fork this project or hit me up with suggestions or code reviews.

 THIS IS A WORK IN PROGRESS and done in my spare time.